How to Teach Grammar to ELL Students: 15 Practical Activities That Actually Work

 5. Sentence Building Races

 Why it works: Students physically move language around.
 They argue about word order, test combinations, and notice what "sounds right."
+The race element makes repetition feel exciting instead of tedious.

 6. Information Gap Activities

 Why it works: This is the gold standard of communicative grammar practice.
 There's a real reason to ask questions and a real reason to listen carefully.
+The grammar (question forms, prepositions, possessives) becomes a tool for solving a problem, not a hoop to jump through.

 7. Grammar Bell Ringers

 How it works: A short, focused warm-up at the start of class — usually two to four minutes.
 One sentence to fix, a quick sort, a sentence to expand.
+Students do it as they walk in, before the lesson officially starts.

 8. Grammar Interviews